SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-01/2020-10-02-myrtle-yukonGold.md

 description: "potion of emotional stability"
 tags: [skit, fpmcmain-myrtle, act-i]
 published: true
-lastmod: 2021-11-03 15:08
+lastmod: 2021-11-19 15:02
 ---
 [//]: # ( 10/02/20  -added)
 [//]: # ( 10/15/21  -linkout removed)
 [//]: # ( 11/03/21  -title added)
+[//]: # ( 11/19/21  -formatting update)

 *****

-<i>MYRTLE MARSCAPONE has just read the news that ELIZA PANCAKES has passed.
+<br><i>MYRTLE MARSCAPONE has just read the news that ELIZA PANCAKES has passed.
 She solemnly puts down her tablet computer and lets the screen time out to black. </i>

 <i>Living alone in her new home has given her a quiet existence, a loneliness.
 But it is something she's felt before.
 She once had a husband, the man who gave her the name 'MARSCAPONE'. </I>